PastIn Person

 Of Counsel at Lathrop & Gage LLP

 Robin Stewart is the founder and Chair of Lathrop & Gage’s eDiscovery, Data, Records and Information Practice Group.
-She counsels clients in all aspects of the Electronic Discovery Reference Model, managing data and production projects involving large volumes of data.
-She is known as a thought leader in the national eDiscovery community through her articles, alerts, and speaking engagements.
+She counsels clients in all aspects of the Electronic Discovery Reference Model, from data retention to collection, review, and production, including outsourcing options, early case assessment, and vendor selection.
+Robin manages data and production projects for clients utilizing both onshore and offshore capabilities in matters involving terabytes of data.
+She is known in the national eDiscovery community as a thought leader through her numerous articles, alerts, and speaking engagements.
+Robin also has a thriving commercial litigation practice encompassing the financial services, life sciences, and technology industries.

 Event Details